Insurance and Reinsurance

 - Akcine Bendrove Bankas Snoras v Antonov EWHC 887 (Comm), application regarding whether obtaining of foreign enforcement orders constituted breach of undertakings given on freezing injunction.

-- Acting for a bank on a Privy Council appeal in litigation arising from a dispute over the status of a mortgage over land and enforcement of its security.
+- Acted for a bank on a Privy Council appeal in litigation arising from a dispute over the status of a mortgage over land and enforcement of its security.

-- Currently acting in a referral and appeal to the Court of Appeal on behalf of a financial services company in a financial services enforcement case.
+- Acted in a referral and appeal to the Court of Appeal on behalf of a financial services company in a financial services enforcement case.

 - Acted for the defendant in a commercial dispute arising out of a fire with a claim for negligence and breach of statutory duty in relation to the supply and installation of a fire suppressant system and giving rise to issues over incorporation and validity of exclusion clauses: Goodlife Foods Ltd v Hall Fire Protection Ltd BLR 491 (CA); EWHC 767 (TCC); BLR 389.